Are hand grips better than weightlifting chalk or is gym chalk better than hand grips?

 Hand Grip Advantages

-Whether you use inexpensive one-and-done grips or expensive hand-made leather grips, they're all designed to keep the wetness off your hands and minimize rips.
+Expensive hand-made leather grips are designed to keep the wetness off your hands and minimize rips.
 Most grips absorb the slimy feel created by body oils, sweat and cheap chalk.
 Grips also create a barrier between your moist hands and the bar increasing friction helping avoid hand rips.